ArmanMujawar/React-js-Customer/README.md

-# React-js-Customer
+# React-js-Customer With SpringBoot

-# React.js Customer CRUD Application
+# React.js Customer CRUD Application Spring Boot and MYSQL

 ## Project Description
 This project is a Customer CRUD (Create, Read, Update, Delete) application built with React.js for the frontend.
 It allows users to manage customer data through a web interface, performing basic CRUD operations.
 The backend API is secured using JWT (JSON Web Tokens) and HTTP requests are made using Axios.